 The only downside to the seats is that they’re situated quite low to the ground.
 It can be time-consuming to have to stop each time you want to check in on your kids.

-The Thule Chariot Lite is a great piece of equipment for new parents.
+This Thule sports stroller is a great piece of equipment for new parents.
 It’ll accommodate your little ones and keep them comfy and safe until they’re old enough for preschool.

 The best part is you can keep enjoying all your favorite outdoor activities.
 All you have to do is attach the kit you want, buckle in your kids, and you’re off.